Fundamentals of Leadership (3 units)

 Managing in a Global Context (3 units)

 This course will prepare you for a leadership role in the volatile, uncertain, complex and ambiguous business environment filled with possibilities.
-It provides an overview of the diversity and complexity of the global environment and its effect on local, national and international organisations.
-It introduces core theories and frameworks that guide systematic thinking about aspects of economic, institutional, and cultural diversity across and similarity between countries that matter in the context of managing a contemporary organisation.
-It will help you to develop a managerial global mindset and acquire skills to leverage this diversity and similarity for value creation in the organisational context.
-You will learn to identify challenges and opportunities brought about by globalisation, generate insights necessary to manage them successfully.
+It provides an overview of the global environment and its effect on local, national and international organisations.
+The course also introduces core theories and frameworks that guide systematic thinking about aspects of economic, institutional, and cultural diversity that matter in the context of managing a contemporary organisation.
+You will develop a managerial global mindset and learn how to leverage diversity and similarity for value creation in the organisational context.
+In addition, you will learn to identify specific business challenges and opportunities brought about by globalisation and generate insights necessary to manage them successfully.
 The course content includes a guided, mindfulness-based, transformative learning journey.
 As an outcome of that journey, you will advance your self-awareness and build a set of skills to maintain sharp focus, create and sustain positive organisational energy and get past cognitive and emotional filters through which an untrained mind sees the world.

 Strategic Management (3 units)